User reviews for Van Staal VS

 This reel is bailless, which is really not as much of an issue as you would think, and actually a preference for me now.
 If you fish artificials, I consider this an advantage.
 It takes about a couple of hours to get used to but it makes a lot of sense.
 The bail has always been a nuisance, and after using this reel you will wonder why other companies have not provided a bailless option.
 It may not be ideal for soaking bait, but it is a tremendous feature when you are throwing artificials.

-If you are looking for a reel that will last you a lifetime you will not go wrong with this one. |
+If you are looking for a reel that will last you a lifetime you will not go wrong with this one.

-VS100 4.75:1 11.2 oz.
-225/10-mono,
+5 Stars VS100 4.75:1 11.2 oz.
+225/10-mono, 2007-01-08

-reviewer: puppet
+Reviewer: puppet

 van staal vs100